zalando/restful-api-guidelines/resources/Resources.md

     /carts/1681e6b88ec1/items
     /carts/1681e6b88ec1/items/1

+## {{ book.should }} Only Use UUID If Necessary

+In most situations, using either an integer ID or a manually assigned code (like `WH-DE-EF` for the Erfurt warehouse, and `WH-IT-ST` for Stradella) is better than using a UUID.
+UUID's are very long (36 characters), which makes them hard to read, remember and reason about &mdash; both for developers, and even more so for end users (in case the ID is ever exposed to them).
+Use of UUID's is especially discouraged for any kind of reference data with low cardinality.

+The main advantage of UUID's is the fact that they can be generated in a distributed fashion without risk of conflict, but they should only be used as a "measure of last resort".

 ## {{ book.could }} Consider Using (Non-) Nested URLs

 If a sub-resource is only accessible via its parent resource and may not exists without parent resource, consider using a nested URL structure, for instance: